IBM/vpc-vmware-cloud-foundation/README.md

 *Please Note:* The inclusion of file sharing is only available on a non-public version of the IBM Cloud VPC Terraform provider.
 Please set to false if this provider is not available.

+*Please Note:* The inclusion of VCF mode is not publicly available in IBM Cloud VPC.
+Please set to false if this provider is not available.

 ### VPC Network Architecture

 The terraform deploys the network infrastucture as described in the [reference architecture for VMware deployment in VPC](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-vpc-vmw).
 The `vpc_zone_prefix` and `vpc_zone_prefix_t0_uplinks` variables describe the prefixes used for *infrastucture and NSX-T T0 uplink subnets*.